mihai20022/German_Credit_Risk/README.md

 # German Credit Risk

+The dataset was imported from Kaggle.

+It contains multiple features that might affect the risk score of a german citizen.

+The steps taken to clean, explore, preprocess and test the models are outlines below:

-1. Data was preprocessed by assigning categories instead of objects
+1. Data was preprocessed by assigning categories instead of objects.

-2. EDA
+2. EDA.

 We will be exploring the features of the dataset to see if some of them are correlated.